tilt-dev/tilt.build/blog/_posts/2021-11-04-docker-build-alternatives.md

 ## Pack

-[`pack`](https://buildpacks.io/docs/tools/pack/) is also targeted at people who are not happy maintaining Dockerfiles.
+[`pack`](https://buildpacks.io/docs/tools/pack/) is also addressing people who are not happy maintaining Dockerfiles.

-But where Ko takes the viewpoint that you don't need a container to build an image, Buildpack takes the viewpoint that you need MORE containers.
+But where Ko's philosophy states that you don't need a container to build an image, Buildpack takes the viewpoint that you need MORE containers.

 Wait, wait, don't run away.
 Let me explain.